Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction

 \subsection{Uncertainty Map Prediction Network (UPNet)}

-Given the input view $I_t$ at the current viewpoint $v_t$, the UPNet of PUN predicts a neural uncertainty map $U_t \in \mathbb{R}^{1 \times 48}$, which is a 48-dimensional vector representing uncertainty values corresponding to the 48 predefined camera poses in the anchor set $P_t$ (see \textbf{Sec.~\ref{sec:umap_dataset}} for the definition of UMaps in our NUM dataset).
+Given the input view $I_t$ at the current viewpoint $v_t$, the UPNet of PUN predicts a UMap $U_t \in \mathbb{R}^{1 \times 48}$, which is a 48-dimensional vector representing uncertainty values corresponding to the 48 predefined camera poses in the anchor set $P_t$ (see \textbf{Sec.~\ref{sec:umap_dataset}} for the definition of UMaps in our NUM dataset).
 To train UPNet, we fine-tune all weights of a Vision Transformer (ViT) \cite{dosovitskiy2020image} pre-trained on ImageNet \cite{deng2009imagenet} for image classification.
 A fully connected layer is appended to the classification token output of the ViT to generate the predicted UMap $U_t$.
 The network is supervised using a mean squared error (MSE) loss between the predicted and ground-truth UMaps.
 In our NUM dataset, UMaps are defined using four different uncertainty measures (\textbf{Sec.~\ref{sec:umap_dataset}}).
 For PUN, we use PSNR as the uncertainty measure to construct the ground-truth UMaps.
 An ablation study in \textbf{Sec.~\ref{sec:ablation}} further investigates the impact of alternative uncertainty measures.
-The training curve of UPNet is provided in \textbf{Fig.~\ref{fig:supple_UPNet_training}}.

-UPNet is trained using the AdamW optimizer \cite{loshchilov2017decoupled} with a learning rate of $1 \times 10^{-4}$, a batch size of 32, for 100 epochs on a single NVIDIA RTX A6000 GPU.
-The original input images of size $248 \times 248$ are center-cropped to $224 \times 224$ and normalized using a mean and standard deviation of 0.5 per channel.
-We conduct three runs per experiment with different random seeds , following the data splits introduced in \textbf{Sec.~\ref{sec:umap_dataset}}.
+See \textbf{Sec.\ref{sec:Saddtraindetails}} for additional training and implementation details.